socioboard/Socioboard-5.0/Docker.README.md

 vi docker/.env
 ```

-NOTE: Twilio API is required for the user API(registration, login etc.) to work.
+NOTE 1: Twilio API is required for the user API(registration, login etc.) to work.
 Fill correct details(You can create a free acount here: https://www.twilio.com/try-twilio)

 Twilio `Account SID` and `Auth Key` can be found in the API section.
 To get a `Service ID` you will need to go the `Twilio Console` click on `Verify`, then `Services` and create a SocioBoard service.

+NOTE 2: If running behind a reverse proxy or similar setup be sure to change the URL scheme in the `# apply configs to config files` section of `docker/socioboard/init.sh`

 Create and start containers:
 ```bash